abstractitptyltd/abstractit-puppet/README.md

   * **manage_repos**: (*bool* Default `true`)

     Whether or not we pay any attention to managing repositories.
 This is managed by only including [puppet::repo](#private-class-puppetrepo) subclass when true.
 The individual repo subclasses also will perform no action if included with this param set to false.

+  * **preferred_serialization_format**: (*string* Default: `pson`)

+    The serialization format to use for communication with the puppet server.communicate with.
+    WARNING: Setting this to msgpack is experimental!
+Please enable with care.

   * **puppet_server**: (*string* Default: `puppet`)